On computational properties of Cauchy problems generated by accretive operators: The convergence condition and quantitative versions

 \end{enumerate} \end{definition}

-Combinations of these quantitative version of $\lim/\liminf =0$ now yield the previously mentioned different quantitative versions of the convergence condition.
+Combinations of these quantitative versions of $\lim/\liminf =0$ (or even of the weaker property of approximate zeros) now yield the previously mentioned different quantitative versions of the convergence condition.
 We begin with the most immediate version which translates a rate of convergence for the premise together with the upper bound on the sequence into a $\liminf$-rate for the conclusion.

 \begin{definition} A \emph{modulus for the convergence condition} is a functional $\Omega:\N\times \N^{\N} \to \N^{\N\times\N}$ such that for any $(x_n), (y_n) \subseteq X$ and any $K\in\N$ and $\varphi:\mathbb{N}\to\mathbb{N}$: